 I can’t say I have much optimism about some of the other problems our nation is facing.
 But the degree to which my confidence has waned in worldly solutions is vastly outweighed by my renewed faith that God desires to pour out his Spirit in a fresh way on our congregation.

 I envision these prayer meetings as a vehicle for the Lord to do just that.
 They will be an opportunity for us to pour our heart out to the Lord, to have our eyes opened to his glory and grace and to see his miraculous provision on display through answered prayer.

 In essence, the prayer meetings aren’t as much about prayer as they are about the LORD himself.
 He’s the reward.
 A hunger and thirst for more of HIM is the reason we’re pursuing these things.

 So I hope you’ll join us on February 22nd as we kick off the first one!

 Before I close out this update, I wanted to let you know about a request that came across my desk from one of our church members, Robert Williamson.
 He’s serves as a chaplain for our sherifs department and one of the officers out there had his house burn down this past week and the family lost everything.

 His name is Sgt.
 Wade Schrampfer.
-He is married with a seven year old son.
+He is married with a seven year new son.
 The only possessions they had remaining were the clothes on their back.
 We’ve already donated $3,000 through the Family Crisis fund but I wanted to put this out there in the case that anybody wanted to donate personally to this need.